Wanguifiona/Pizza/README.md

 #  Tutti Pizza

-This is a web application for order menu for Tutti Pizza place.Customers can order online by clicking the pizza menus,they can choose as many orders as they would like
+This is a web application for Tutti pizza menu order.Customers can order online by clicking the pizza menus,they can choose as many orders as they would like.

 ### Author